The holidays are truly the most hectic times of the year, putting our immune systems at risk.

 So, how does it work?

 The basics?
 The immune system is what keeps the bad stuff out.
 It’s a network of “organs, cells, and proteins” that protects your body “from outside invaders, such as bacteria, viruses, fungi, and toxins (chemicals produced by microbes).”
 Breaking it down even further, you’ll find the innate immune system — “which you are born with” — and the adaptive immune system — “which you develop when your body is exposed to microbes or chemicals released by microbes.”
-Basically, the one you come with and the one you build.
+The one you come with and the one you build.

 Common Health Concerns During the Holidays